 Local Department of Social Services (LDSS) – The city or county DSS office responsible for the management of your FAMIS case.
 You can use the locator tool on the VDSS website to find your local DSS agency:

-http://www.dss.virginia.gov/localagency/index.cgi
+www.dss.virginia.gov/localagency/index.cgi

 Managed Care Organization (MCO) – An organization that contracts with DMAS to provide, arrange for, deliver, pay for, or reimburse any of the costs of health care services for Medicaid enrollees.